 Notes on the data: Early Childhood Development

-Policy context: The Australian Early Development Census (AEDC) is a full-population census measuring the development of children in Australia in their first year of full-time school.
-It provides a picture of early childhood development outcomes for Australia and was conducted nationwide in 2009, 2012 and 2015 .
-In the 2015 data collection, information was collected on 302,003 Australian children (98.1% of the estimated population) in their first year of full-time school .
-In addition, small numbers of children were combined so that more communities could have their results released.
+Policy context: The Australian Early Development Census (AEDC) is a population census measuring the development of children in Australia in their first year of full-time school.
+It provides a picture of early childhood development outcomes for Australia and was first conducted nationwide in 2009, as the Australian Early Development Index.
+The AEDC has been conducted nationally every three years since then (2012, 2015, 2018), with more than 95 per cent of schools with eligible children participating in each collection.

 - Australian Early Development Census (AEDC).
 Australian Early Development Census national report 2015 (A snapshot of early childhood development in Australia).
 Canberra: Department of Education and Training; 2016.